NMSU-ISA/ISA/docs/src/cite.md

 **If you use this module in your research, please cite the following work.**

 Sandoval, Steven, and Phillip L. De Leon.
-"The Instantaneous Spectrum: A General Framework for Time-Frequency Analysis." *IEEE Transactions on Signal Processing* 66.21 (2018): 5679-5693.
+"The Instantaneous Spectrum: A General Framework for Time-Frequency Analysis." *IEEE Transactions on Signal Processing*, vol. 66, pp. 5679–5693, Nov.
+2018.

 ```
 @article{Sandoval2018ISA,
            title = {The Instantaneous Spectrum: A General Framework for